Isaac Trachtenberg

-Isaac Mykhailovych Trachtenberg (11 November 1923 – 27 January 2023) was a Ukrainian hygienist, Professor, MD, a corresponding member of the National Academy of Sciences of Ukraine (1992), academician of the Bogomolets National Medical University, Honored Worker of Science and Technology of Ukraine (1994), winner of the state Prize of Ukraine (2002).
+Isaac Mykhailovych Trachtenberg (Ісаак Михайлович Трахтенберг; 11 November 1923 – 27 January 2023) was a Ukrainian hygienist, Professor, MD, a corresponding member of the National Academy of Sciences of Ukraine (1992), academician of the Bogomolets National Medical University, Honored Worker of Science and Technology of Ukraine (1994), winner of the state Prize of Ukraine (2002).
 Bogomolets (2010, academic awards for Preventive Medicine of the National Academy of Medical Sciences of Ukraine (1995, 2002, 2010).

 Biography

 Birth and early years

 Trachtenberg was born on 11 November 1923 in Zhytomyr.
 In 1940 he graduated from the Kiev school no. 44.
 In 1940 he was a student of the philological faculty of Kyiv State University.

 From 1941, he studied at the Kyiv Medical Institute.
 In 1942, he combined his studies at the institute with his work as a toolmaker in "Chelyabenergomontazhe" in the construction of the plant's defense industry.
 At the same time, he took a 110-hour VSL-1 training.

 In 1943, he was elected as chairman of the student union of the Kiev Medical Institute.
 For active public work he was awarded the diploma of the Chelyabinsk Council of People's Deputies.

 In 1944, he returned to Kiev with a team of students and teachers of the institute, where he continued his studies.
 Two years later, he graduated from the Kiev Medical Institute, and was enrolled in graduate school in the competition at the Department of Occupational Health, headed by Lev Ivanovich Medved.
 In 1947-1948 he participated in the first post-war scientific forums in Preventive Medicine (XII All-Union Congress of the Ukrainian and V hygienists, epidemiologists, microbiologists, infectious disease).
 In 1948, the Republican anti-epidemic commission was appointed commissioner for conducting control activities Railway district of Kiev.
 In the same year he was awarded the medal "For Valiant Labor in the Great Patriotic War of 1941-1945".